 - Shout-Out: In "Angels Cry," chain, chain, chain, reference to Aretha Franklin's "Chain of Fools"

-- The Cover Changes the Gender: Averted in the cover of "Wuthering Heights" by Kate Bush, in which Matos sings as Cathy begging for Heathcliff to come home.
+- The Cover Changes the Gender: Averted in the cover of "Wuthering Heights", in which Matos sings as Cathy begging for Heathcliff to come home.

 - The Power of Love: Averted in "Waiting Silence" as the Shadow Hunter could not escape his fate by falling in love.
 Fate is waiting for your soul!